-The octal digit under each group of three bits corresponds precisely to the octal equivalent of that 3-digit binary number.
+The octal digit you have written under each group of three bits corresponds precisely to the octal equivalent of that 3-digit binary number, as shown in Fig. B.7.

-Similarly, in converting from binary to hexadecimal, you break the 12-digit binary number into groups of four consecutive bits each and write those groups over the corresponding digits of the hexadecimal number as follows:
+The same kind of relationship can be observed in converting from binary to hexadecimal.
+Break the 12-digit binary number into groups of four consecutive bits each and write those groups over the corresponding digits of the hexadecimal number as follows:

-Notice that the hexadecimal digit you wrote under each group of four bits corresponds precisely to the hexadecimal equivalent of that 4-digit binary number.
+The hexadecimal digit you wrote under each group of four bits corresponds precisely to the hexadecimal equivalent of that 4-digit binary number as shown in Fig. B.7.

-A.3 Converting Octal and Hexadecimal Numbers to Binary Numbers
+B.3 Converting Octal and Hexadecimal Numbers to Binary Numbers